WordPress/gutenberg/packages/components/src/modal/README.md

 ### overlayClassName

-If this property is added, it will an additional class name to the modal overlay `div`.
+If this property is added, it will an additional class name to the dialog overlay `div`.

 - Type: `String`
 - Required: No